-The brand names associated with each executed agreement for lease/lease will be released prior to the tenant's opening with the precinct team's desire being to drive marketing reach across relating real estate and retail industry media channels to best serve the leasing uptake.
-Announcements relating to Eats and Metro B lessees are planned to be released in batches in the new year.
+The brand names associated with each executed agreement for lease will be released prior to the tenant's opening with the precinct team's desire being to drive marketing reach across relating real estate and retail industry media channels to best serve the leasing uptake.
+Announcements relating to Metro B lessees are planned to be released in batches in 2022.
 As a result, the lessee's details and agreed commercial terms to be reflected in the lease documentation are Commercial in Confidence.
 A memorandum of advice detailing the Commercial in Confidence nature of the content of this report is attached (refer confidential Attachment 3).
 Specific details on the lessee, the commercial terms and proposed tenure length are contained in confidential Attachments 4 - 6).

-Council engaged Knight Frank Valuation and Advisory Queensland to provide an independent market appraisal of each proposed lease arrangement's commercial terms as detailed in a Heads of Agreement (a precursor to an agreement for lease/lease detailing agreed commercial terms between the parties).
-This advice is considered by council prior to the Chief Executive Officer endorsing any Heads of Agreement progressing to the preparation of related legal documentation including agreements for lease, leases and incentive deeds.
-Knight Frank's review of Metro B tenancy 2BK1 is attached (refer confidential Attachment 5).
-Also attached is the Lease Deal Approval Report for Metro B tenancy 2BK1 which details any material changes with commercial terms from the Knight Frank' reviews to the preparation of the agreements for lease (refer confidential Attachments 6).
+Council engaged Knight Frank Valuation & Advisory Queensland to provide an independent market appraisal of each proposed lease arrangement's commercial terms as detailed in a Heads of Agreement (a precursor to an agreement for lease/Lease detailing agreed commercial terms between the parties).
+This advice is considered by council prior to the Chief Executive Officer endorsing any Heads of Agreement progressing to the preparation of related legal documentation including agreements for lease, leases incentive deeds.
+Knight Frank's review of Metro B tenancy 2B08/09 is attached (refer confidential Attachment 5).
+Also attached is the Lease Deal Approval Report for Metro B tenancy 2B08/09 (refer confidential Attachment 6).
+Confidential Attachment 4 details any material changes with commercial terms from the Knight Frank review to the preparation of the agreement for lease.

-This paper seeks approval for council to enter into an agreement for lease for a food and beverage tenancy associated with the Nicholas Street Precinct redevelopment.
-The delegation to the Chief Executive Officer will enable council's execution of the agreement for lease and the lease for the Metro B tenancy 2BK1 and ensure the lessee can commence their fit-out works to allow for opening as soon as possible.
+This paper seeks approval for council to enter into the first agreement for lease for a food and beverage tenancy associated with the Nicholas Street Precinct redevelopment.
+The delegation to the Chief Executive Officer will enable council's execution of the agreement for lease, the lease and the incentive deed for Metro B tenancy 2B08/09 and ensure the lessee can commence their fit-out works and opening as soon as possible.